speratus/example-github-app/README.md

-# Speratus' Commit Tracker
+# Example Github app
-Speratus' Commit Tracker is a GitHub App running on Glitch.
+This project is a GitHub App running on Glitch.
 It's purpose is to provide a breakdown of how many commits the User pushes per week.
 Although commit numbers can be found on GitHub itself, this app gathers them into one place and provides a breakdown of commits per day.